liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 **Status**:

-This is a known issue.
+This issue is a known issue.
 ETA not set.

 ## Geo admins not supported